-How To Grow California Fan Palm Tree (Washingtonia filifera)
+How to Grow the California Fan Palm Tree (Washingtonia filifera)

 California Fan Palm Tree (Washingtonia filifera)